 Beginning with the induction of the September 2024 cohort, the 240-hour placement may be fulfilled in two, different ways.
 There are two options for students:

 Option 1: The placement may be commenced at the beginning of Module 5, and it may be completed at any time – day or night, weekdays or weekends, live or remote between the beginning of Module 5 and the end of Module 7, subject to approval by the Field Placement Coordinator.
 You may find your own placement host or Seneca FPL placement facilities will provide placement assistance.
-Note that Module 7 requires satisfactory completion of three, academic courses and, if you choose this option, you will also be required to complete the field placement by the end of the module along with the three academic courses.

 As a graduate, you will be prepared to reliably demonstrate the ability to: